Hifumi1337/Gotta-Catch-em-All-Room/README.md

 This one is encoded too, but looks a lot weirder.
 That's because it's a Caesar Cipher!

-After decoding using the 12th shift, you'll have your answer!
+After decoding, you'll have your answer!

 Caesar Cipher Decoder: https://cryptii.com/pipes/caesar-cipher